Wu-Yijun/advent-of-code-2024/README.md

 # Deno's Advent of Code 2024

 > This repo is **MY SOLUTIONS** for *Deno's Advent of Code 2024*.
 And you can find the solutions in `./days/day{DAY}.ts`.
 >
+> From day01 to day25 everyday's solution is completed.
+>
 > See [denoland/advent-of-code-2024](https://github.com/denoland/advent-of-code-2024) for the original repo.